fut0k0/credits-details-frontend/README.md

 ## Intent & Use

 The intent of this application is to view an album collection by custom combinations of credits and details.
-Drill into a collection by artist, producer, mixer, etc. Look for commonalities and quickly find and group albums that meet certain criteria.
+Drill into a collection by artist, producer, mixer, etc. Look for commonalities, and quickly find albums that meet different criteria.
 View large collections in unique ways.

 For example, how many David Bowie albums do I have?
 Which Grunge records from 1991 do I have?
 Which Rock albums were produced by Tony Visconti?
 Of those, which ones did Tony Visconti also mix?
-Are any of those Morrissey albums?
+Are any of those David Bowie albums?

 To use the application, simply create an account.
 The info page has directions and guidelines.